 (b) a profile of the candidate, prepared in accordance with regulations, accompanies the nomination paper; and

+(ba) the nomination paper is accompanied by any prescribed information for publication under section 4.52; and

 (c) evidence that the nomination is made by or with the consent of the candidate is given to the returning officer in a prescribed manner on or with the nomination paper or before the close of nominations; and

 (d) payment of the prescribed deposit in a prescribed manner is received by the returning officer when the nomination paper is received or before the close of nominations.

 [Section 4.49 amended: No. 49 of 2004 s.
-39.]
+39; No. 11 of 2023 s.
+40(1) and (2).]

 4.50.
 Deposits, how dealt with